lightningdevkit/lightningdevkit.org/docs/build_node.md

 ---
 id: build_node
-title: "Building a Node with LDK"
+title: "Building a Node with LDK in Java"
 ---

+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

 ## Introduction

-This document covers everything you need to make a node using LDK.
+This document covers everything you need to make a node using LDK in Java.

 * [Setup](#setup) covers everything you need to do to set up LDK on startup.
 * [Running LDK](#running-ldk) covers everything you need to do while LDK is running to keep it operational.